This section provides an overview of Cumulus VX and lists supported hypervisors.

 1. Cumulus VX provides artificial temperature and sensor outputs for simulation.
 You can control and test monitoring tools using these artificial sensors.

-2. Marking and remarking is supported in Cumulus VX using kernel and Traffic Control (TC) commands, but these are not supported the same way in Cumulus Linux.
+2. Cumulus VX supports marking and remarking using kernel and Traffic Control (TC) commands, Cumulus Linux does not support them in the same way.

 cl-acltool.
 Using NAT within Cumulus VX is not the same as Cumulus Linux.